MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 To turn on cloud flows that were not on by default when installing the solution from AppSource, take these steps:

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.

-1. Select **Solutions** on the left-side panel and select the *unmanaged solution* you created in the previous step for the environment variables.
+1. Select **Solutions** on the left pane and select the *unmanaged solution* you created in the previous step for the environment variables.

 1. Select **Add Existing** > **More** > **Connection Reference** and select the following connection references: